The Tipping Point analyzes how trends go viral and how localized hotbeds can join together and snowball into big movements.

 - The Tipping Point Review

-- Type of people sharing, stickiness of the product and the overall context make a trend snowball
+- A trend becomes a snowball depending on the type of people sharing it, the stickiness of the product and the overall context

 - The people spreading a trend are well connected, love helping others or are good at selling